 Next, pass through the Capitoline Hill Museum and Altare Della Patria.
 Grab a slice of pizza and sample some gelatos before seeing the Pantheon’s incredible dome.
 Have a drink outside in the Piazza di Rotonda but save room for dinner back in Testaccio at Da Bucatino.

 Spend the entire second day exploring the piazzas.
 Starting at Piazza Navona, get up early to take photos before the tourists crowd in.
 Browse the Campo de’ Fiori market and flower vendors before dropping a coin into the Trevi Fountain.

 Walk along Via del Corso.
 Turn onto Via Condotti and follow it to the Spanish Steps for the window-shopping and people-watching in Rome.
-Change your hotel base to Starhotels Michelangelo, which is walking distance to Saint Peter’s Square.
-Find late night dinner reservations at Angelo alla Cupola.
+Change your hotel base to Starhotels Michelangelo, which is within walking distance of Saint Peter’s Square.
+Find late-night dinner reservations at Angelo Alla Cupola.

 Tip: Go back at nighttime for the best views of Saint Peter’s Square, Trevi Fountain, and the Spanish Steps.

 If visiting Rome on the last Sunday of the month or on World Tourism Day (September 27), take advantage of free admission to the Vatican Museums.
 The Vatican Museums are expansive and crowded so expect to spend most if not an entire day in Vatican City.
 Having a knowledgeable guide to navigate and narrate interesting information about the displays, the Sistine Chapel, and Saint Peter’s Basilica makes the visit more enjoyable.
 For dinner, try Alfredo Alla Scrofa.
 Tempted as you might be to order the dish for which this restaurant boasts the original recipe, try the bolognese or mussels for the best offerings.
 Also, be prepared for the high price point relative to the trattorias.